Yukon Harbor orca capture operation: Whaling in the Pacific Northwest

 "Whale stocks were crashing," leading to "the IWC's banning of the harvest of humpbacks and blue whales in the North Pacific."
 Whaling in British Columbia waters was becoming unprofitable because of low whale numbers, and competition from other products in the oil, meal, and meat markets.
 The province's only whaling company, the Western Canada Whaling Co., "was half owned by B.C.
-Packers Ltd. and half by Taiyo Gyogyo Fishing Co. of Japan, the largest fishing company in the world."
-It operated out of Coal Harbour on northwest Vancouver Island.
+Packers Ltd. and half by Taiyo Gyogyo Fishing Co. of Japan, the largest fishing company in the world" (since incorporated into Clover Leaf Seafoods and Maruha Nichiro respectively).
+The Western Canada Whaling Company operated a shore whaling station at Coal Harbour on northwest Vancouver Island.
 Its fleet's range was limited to 200 mi, because it did not have the factory ships that allowed the Russian and Japanese fleets to operate far from their base, going "wherever the schools are most numerous."
 The B.C. whaling fleet's "total catch of all species" was 651 in 1966, and 496 in 1967.
 "The sei catch showed the heaviest decline" that year, from 350 to 89.
 The other species caught were 304 sperm and 103 fin whales.
 The Coal Harbour whaling station closed after this "disappointing harvest."

 Harming whales was beginning to become more controversial in North America.
 Just a week before the Yukon Harbor capture operation, the death in Newfoundland of a trapped fin whale called Moby Joe was lamented by Farley Mowat.
 The incident would be the subject of his 1972 book A Whale for the Killing, which would be inspirational for Greenpeace activist and orca scientist Paul Spong, whose life would be deeply affected by his relationship with Skana, who was captured in Yukon Harbor.